 Other Payment Options: Payments may be made with cash, check, credit card, auto debit or through WebTrac.
 Personal checks will be accepted in the amount due only.
-Accepting payments over the phone is possible with the use of a credit card.

-Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes per family per site regardless of the number of children in care at that site.
+Late Pick-Up Fee: CDC, CD Homes and SAC programs have a late pick-up fee of \$1.00 per minute up to15 minutes per family per site regardless of the number of children in care at that site.
 For example, a family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
 When the family is later than 15 minutes, the family is charged \$5.00 per child, per site for the remainder of the hour and then \$5.00 per child, per site for each hour thereafter.
 The military police will be called if children are not picked up one hour after facility closing.
 Late pick-up fees are not charged for approved mission related circumstances or when specific arrangements to extend child care are made prior to pick-up.
-Be sure to contact program director regarding documents required for the approval of mission related circumstance.
+Be sure to contact program director regarding documents required for the approval of mission related circumstances.